-Learning how to properly say the letter sounds can be a fun and engaging way to practice your alphabet skills.
-Try these 10 activities to help you get started!
+Learning to properly say the letter sounds can be a fun and engaging way to practice your alphabet skills.
+Try these ten activities to help you get started!

 Practicing letter sounds is a great way to learn how to read and write.
 Here are many activities that will help you practice letter sounds!